India hands over Dornier maritime surveillance aircraft to Sri Lanka Navy | Law-Order

 ''Like fruits of other areas of cooperation with India, the gift of Dornier to @airforcelk is of relevance to and a step to meet its requirements for maritime safety and security.
 It is an example of India's strength adding to the strength of its friends,'' he said.

 The ceremony took place as India celebrated the 75th anniversary of its independence.
-The ceremony to hand over the aircraft also happened a day before a Chinese missile and satellite tracking ship docks in Sri Lanka's Hambantota port.
+The aircraft is being provided to Sri Lanka from the inventory of the Indian Navy to help the country meet its immediate security requirement, sources in New Delhi said.

+The Indian Navy has already provided extensive training to a team from Sri Lanka's Navy and the Air Force to operate the maritime surveillance aircraft.

+''Sri Lanka has been a key partner of India and we will continue to expand our bilateral defence cooperation in the months and years to come,'' a senior official said in New Delhi on condition of anonymity.
+Recalling the arrangement, the Sri Lankan officials earlier said that during the Defence Dialogue between India and Sri Lanka held in January 2018 in New Delhi, Sri Lanka had sought the possibility of obtaining two Dornier Reconnaissance Aircraft from India to enhance the maritime surveillance capabilities of the island nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)